 A GPA of 3.0 is required for the degree.
 An accumulation of two marginal (C) grades or one unsatisfactory (U) grade on the graduate transcript results in termination of the student’s enrollment in the M.S. in Chemistry program and a termination of any assistantships and fellowships they were receiving.

-Approval of the program of each student and monitoring their progress toward the degree is the responsibility of the student’s research advisor.
+Approval of the program of each student and monitoring his/her progress toward the degree is the responsibility of the student’s research advisor.
 Prior to the selection of a research advisor, graduate student progress is monitored by the departmental Graduate Committee.

 Chemistry faculty offer research opportunities in all areas of molecular and nanoscale sciences, and many participate in formal or informal interdisciplinary research programs.
 Faculty research interests include computational chemistry, organic synthesis, polymer chemistry, organometallic chemistry, structural and mechanistic organic chemistry, electrochemistry, materials and interfacial chemistry, catalysis, biochemistry, biophysical chemistry, analytical separations, bioanalytical chemistry, mass spectrometry, and chemical education.
 Many chemistry faculty are active participants in interdisciplinary research projects in biotechnology and biomedicine, optical science, materials science, or electrical engineering.
 Students receive academic credit for their research and benefit from a low student-to-faculty ratio.
 Graduate students are assigned individual projects and work closely with faculty members to build their own, original contribution to the scientific literature.
 Students have full access to and receive excellent training in the use of any departmental instrumentation needed to carry out their research.
 Results are presented at informal seminars, scientific conferences, and in articles published in high-quality, refereed journals.
 Research in the Department is funded in part from competitive grants obtained from agencies such as the American Chemical Society, National Science Foundation, National Institutes of Health, DoD, DoE, Research Corporation, Dreyfus Foundation, North Carolina Biotechnology Center, UNC Charlotte Foundation, and private industry.